chizer1/DbLocator/docs/index.md

 Check out the [Examples](articles/examples.md) to see DbLocator in action.

-## Advanced Configuration

-For more complex scenarios, refer to our [Advanced Configuration Guide](articles/advanced-configuration.md):

 ## API Reference

-For detailed API documentation, visit our [API Reference](/DbLocator/api/DbLocator).
+For detailed API documentation, visit [API Reference](/DbLocator/api/DbLocator).

 ## Contributing